20 min read

 The equalize criterion is about the importance and the weighting of the product fields and attributes based on four key criteria: textual match, semantic match, global business rules, and function score.

-To configure scoring calculations based on the match of search terms with specific searchable attributes of the product catalogue you use the Equalize tool in the Empathy Platform Playboard.
+To configure scoring calculations based on the match of search terms with specific searchable attributes of the product catalog you use the Equalize tool in the Empathy Platform Playboard.
 Searchable attributes stand for feed fields and attributes that are indexed as searchable in the search engine.

-• The textual match criterion calculates points based on the search query's textual relevance to specific product catalogue attributes.
-For this criterion, points are scored for each search term that matches a given searchable attribute of the product catalogue.
+• The textual match criterion calculates points based on the search query's textual relevance to specific product catalog attributes.
+For this criterion, points are scored for each search term that matches a given searchable attribute of the product catalog.
 You configure textual match by defining a specific weighting in a range from 1 to 10 for each searchable attribute.
 At query time, the overall textual match scoring is calculated by adding up the points of all searchable attributes matching the search terms.

 Textual match examples

 Imagine you set up textual match scoring in the Equalize management tool for Color and Name attributes.
-If shoppers happen to search for "red dress" but your product catalogue only has two red dresses along with multiple red products, you can give more relevance to the Color attribute rather than to the Name one for the SERP to display a wider range of red products.
-Then, the search query "red dress" returns the red dresses in your catalogue together with other products, a higher position, whose color attribute matches the search query, such as red skirts.
+If shoppers happen to search for "red dress" but your product catalog only has two red dresses along with multiple red products, you can give more relevance to the Color attribute rather than to the Name one for the SERP to display a wider range of red products.
+Then, the search query "red dress" returns the red dresses in your catalog together with other products, a higher position, whose color attribute matches the search query, such as red skirts.

 Let’s see this example with numbers and in different scenarios.
 Textual match points usually go from 1 to 10, but they can be customized via the Empathy Platform Instance Management Console (IMC).
-Considering the configuration of the product catalogue fields’ weighting is the one shown in the following table:
+Considering the configuration of the product catalog fields’ weighting is the one shown in the following table:

 Attribute Equalize